SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/10-troubleshooting/README.md

 1.1.
 Make sure you have assigned all required entitlements to your provider subaccount before deploying the solution!
 If a certain entitlement is missing, you will face errors during deployment.
 You can find the required entitlements in the **Prepare your Provider Subaccount** chapter of the mission ([click here](../2-prepare-provider-subaccount/README.md)).

 1.2.
 If the deployment logs show errors related to SAP HANA Cloud or HDI container deployment issues, make sure your SAP HANA Cloud instance is up and running.
-In the Trial environment, SAP HANA Cloud is stopped automatically on a daily basis.
+When using **Free (Tier) service plans** (e.g., hana-free), HANA Cloud is stopped automatically on a daily basis.
 Once restarted in SAP HANA Cloud Central, please wait a few minutes before trying a new deployment.

 1.3.
 If the deployment logs show errors related to the service broker, make sure you executed the required **npm** script generating a custom *catalog.json* file for your service broker and the broker credentials.
 Make sure to put the hashed credentials into the correct place of your mta.yaml file!